RetroPie/RetroPie-Docs/docs/EmulationStation.md

 * Are your ROMs in a compressed format? *EmulationStation does not search inside zip files*, though some emulators (like MAME) will expect a zip file.

+### All I see is the Linapple 2 screen!
+Where are the rest of the emulators?

+You've gone one screen too far ;) Press `F10` to get back to the Apple II start screen and use the left and right arrows to navigate between the emulators.

 ### My emulator won't close through my gamepad!

 This is normal.
 ES does not monitor input while an emulator is running.
 If you want to close your emulator, you will have to do it from within the emulator.
 RetroArch has a binding for this, just add it to your RetroArch config file: `input_exit_emulator_btn = “6″` would map it to button 6 on a gamepad.
 You should be able to figure out what button to use by running RetroArch's joystick configuration tool (check the `RetroPie/RetroArch-Rpi/tools/` directory).